Žan Celar

-Žan Celar (born 14 March 1999) is a Slovenian professional footballer who plays as a forward for club Fortuna Düsseldorf, on loan from club Queens Park Rangers, and the Slovenia national team.
+Žan Celar (born 14 March 1999) is a Slovenian professional footballer who plays as a forward for Swiss Super League club Basel.

 Club career

+Roma

 Celar made his Serie A debut for Roma on 11 March 2019 in a game against Empoli, as an 86th-minute substitute for Patrik Schick.

 On 10 July 2019, Celar joined Serie B club Cittadella on loan until January 2020.
 On 30 January 2020, he moved on loan to Cremonese.
 After scoring two goals in eleven appearances during the 2019–20 Serie B season, his loan was extended for another season in August 2020.

+Lugano

 In the summer of 2021, Celar joined Swiss Super League club Lugano on a contract until 2025, joining his countryman Sandi Lovrić.
 He was given the number 19 jersey.
 In his first season with the club, Celar won the 2021–22 Swiss Cup, and also scored in the final against St. Gallen as Lugano won 4–1.
 Overall, he scored 40 goals in 95 appearances in the Swiss Super League over the course of three seasons, and was also the league's top scorer in the 2023–24 season.